System Security Assurance: A Systematic Literature Review: Methodology of SLR

 \subsubsection{Developing review protocol}

-A review protocol is used to define the methods to be used in SLR implementation.
-It helps to reduce the researcher's bias.
-With the detailed review of the existing methodology of SLR and discussion with the experts, a concrete methodology has been developed for this SLR on “System Security Assurance”.
-This protocol includes the design of research questions that need to be answered and a strategy to search primary studies and potential resources.
-Study selection criteria, selection procedure, and quality assessment checklists, and procedures have been described in this protocol.
-The data extraction and synthesis is the most crucial part of the SLR.
+A review protocol is developed with the detailed review of the existing methodology of SLR and discussion with the experts.
+This protocol includes the design of research questions, search strategy, and potential resources.
+Furthermore, study selection criteria, selection procedure, and quality assessment checklists have been described in this protocol.
 In the protocol, the data extraction strategy and synthesis of the extracted data have been specified.
 The protocol is also focused on some other planning and management information such as dissemination strategy and project timeline.